13protons/13protons/content/resume.md

   <template #location>Detroit, MI</template>
 </resume-meta>

-I lead a software team at General Motors focused on creating tools for developers that are building apps for GM’s in-vehicle infotainment system.
-My roles on this team include senior developer, lead architect, product owner, and dev team manager.
+I led a software team at General Motors focused on creating tools for developers building apps for GM’s in-vehicle infotainment system.
+My roles on this team included senior developer, lead architect, product owner, and dev team manager.

-On this team, I’ve helped build and release two industry-first products - A vehicle emulator desktop app built with Electron and installed as a Node.js module called the NGI Emulator, and an in-vehicle app which can turn virtually any production vehicle into a secure infotainment app testing platform called GM Dev Client.
+On that team I helped build and release two industry-first products - A desktop app for emulating the in-vehicle runtime context called the NGI Emulator, and an in-vehicle app which can turn virtually any production vehicle into a secure infotainment app testing platform called GM Dev Client.

+I followed a contract-to-hire path to full time employment at GM, and my experience at Detroit Labs (below) was really the start of my time working in-vehicle apps and tools.

 * <StyleLink href="https://techcrunch.com/2013/01/07/gm-announces-new-app-framework-sdk-and-store-for-in-vehicle-apps/">NGI Emulator Tech Crunch Announcement</StyleLink>
 * <StyleLink href="https://techcrunch.com/2017/07/21/gm-now-lets-developers-test-their-in-car-apps-running-in-actual-cars/">GM Dev Client Tech Crunch Announcement</StyleLink>